The Ultimate Lighting Kit for Wedding Photographers

 Cross-Platform Triggering

-During my transition from Nikon to Sony, when I shot with both systems simultaneously for a while, I was pleasantly surprised to find that the Godox flashes for my Sony gear were able to utilize my existing Nikon-specific Godox AD-360 strobes as remotes.
-Furthermore, I discovered I could shoot with a Nikon on my left shoulder and a Sony on my right, and the remotes would seamlessly switch back and forth depending on which one was active at that particular moment!
+During my transition from Nikon to Sony, when I shot with both systems simultaneously for a while, I was pleasantly surprised to find that the Godox flashes for my Sony gear were able to utilize my existing Nikon-specific Godox AD360ii strobes as remotes.
+Furthermore, I discovered I could shoot with a Nikon on my left shoulder and a Sony on my right, and the remotes (whether the Nikon-specific AD360ii, or Sony-specific speedlights) would seamlessly switch back and forth depending on which camera was active at that particular moment.

 In other words, although the main on-camera flash is still platform-specific, remotes are generally platform-agnostic, at least in my experience with Nikon and Sony.
 This can also be useful if you have a second photographer working with you... you can both utilize the same remotes, rather than further cluttering up the space with more light stands.